 8. Aversion to certain tactile sensory experiences

-The second my son touched icing, he disliked the experience so much that he cried inconsolably.
+The second my son touched the icing, he disliked the experience so much that he cried inconsolably.
 Even with trying to get him to taste it and play there was no way to calm him down.

 Looking back now, I remember he also avoided the feeling of certain textures on his feet.
 At the beach, or in the yard, he would lift his legs up and yell to avoid having grass or sand touch his toes.